 Project Time Line

-There is no time-line established for the project, but it's hoped completion will be in late 2013.
-Project research began in early 2011
+There is no time-line established for the project, but it's hoped completion will be in late 2015.
+Project research began in early 2011.

-Time, Frustration, Flying and Patience
+Time, Frustration and Patience

 One aspect of flight simulation that is often difficult to grasp is PATIENCE.